Navideck/Volumedeck-iOS/README.md

 #### AppDelegate

-It's recommended to instantiate the SDK in the `applicationDidBecomeActive` method or later, as the window might not be instantiated in the `didFinishLaunchingWithOptions` lifecycle event.
+It's recommended to initialize the SDK in the `applicationDidBecomeActive` method or later, as the window might not be initialized in the `didFinishLaunchingWithOptions` lifecycle event.
+Make sure that you avoid initializing Volumedeck multiple times.

 ```swift
 import VolumedeckiOS